rohitpatwa/leetcode/Readme.md

 985. Sum of Even Numbers After Queries : Keep a running sum.
 At each query, subtract the initial term if even and add the new term if even.
 Append sum in results.
 922. Sort Array By Parity II : Two pointer approach.
 Initiate i, j = 0, 1.
 Keep i on even terms, j on odd.
 Increment by 2 if correct, else swap.
 867. Transpose Matrix : Create new matrix of transpose dim.
 B[j][i] = A[i][j].
-121. Best Time to Buy and Sell Stock : Iterate through the array and maintain the min_so_far value. at each step profit = max(profit, arr[i]-min_so_far)
 680. Valid Palindrome II : Use 2 pointers initially.
 When diff chars seen at i and j, call checkPslindrome with both cases i.e. skip ith, skip jth.
 If either satisfies, return True.
-74. Search a 2D Matrix : Perform a normal binary search.
-Do division and modulus when accessing the elements of the matrix
 1. Two Sum : Linear solution.
 Create a dict of all elements.
 Then iterate through the array, for each element check if it's compliment is in d.
 695. Max Area of Island : Visit every loc in grid.
 If loc==1, set it to zero and perform BFS by setting it's neighbors 0.
 1047.
 Remove All Adjacent Duplicates In String : Use stack.
 If next char c == S[-1], S.pop(); else S.append(c)